 But apart from that, you are technically allowed to pitch a tent in unprotected nature areas for a maximum of 24 hours.
 Also note that fire bans a a common thing in Hungary.

 Wild camping in Iceland may not be illegal, but not recommended.
 You are not allowed to camp on any private land or land developed for a specific purpose, and in Iceland, most land is private.

 There is a lot of additional rules as well making wild camping hard in Iceland, but if you really want to become an expert in defining which areas are exception zones or getting written permissions from the landowners, you can do it.

 I have personally tried wild camping in Iceland.
 Traveling around by car and tent.
 We slept five nights outside designated camp areas.
 And two nights we were woken up by landowners or police.
 So the odds are not the best.
 No fines were handed out, we just needed to leave for another spot.
 Which is not really what you want to do in the middle of the night.

 You are not allowed to wild camp in Ireland.
 However you might be able to find some areas in remote places where it is tolerated.

-Wild camping in Italy is, not super clear.
+The rules about wild camping in Italy are not super clear.
 The rules and laws are on local level and not national.
 So it differs between regions.